MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Review: Azure Policy offers various built-in policy definitions that apply to both the Azure resource and Azure Stack HCI like standard policy definitions, and using the Azure Policy add-on for hybrid workloads, also within the cluster.
 Many of the Azure resource policies come in both *Audit/Deny*, but also in a *Deploy If Not Exists* variant.

 There are a numerous number of policies, and key policies related to this pillar are summarized here.
-For a more detailed view, see [built-in policy definitions for hybrid workloads](/azure/governance/policy/samples/built-in-policies#hybrid workloads).
+For a more detailed view, see [built-in policy definitions for Azure Arc enabled workloads](/azure/governance/policy/samples/built-in-policies#azure-arc).

 #### Cluster architecture